 Don’t stress out about oven temperature too much.
 You have some flexibility when cooking bacon.
 If the only thing I’m making in the oven is the bacon, then sure, I like a 375 degree oven for baked bacon.

-However, if you have other items going in the oven at the same time (say, my vegetarian quiche recipe or a sweet potato breakfast casserole), and those require a slightly different temperature (like 350 or 400), don’t worry about it.
+However, if you have other items going in the oven at the same time (say, my vegetarian quiche recipe), and those require a slightly different temperature (like 350 or 400), don’t worry about it.

 Just put your bacon in the oven at the temperature for your other dish, and adjust the cooking time up or down by a few minutes based on the temperature.
-The bacon may only need 14 to 16 minutes at 400 degrees, or up to 22 to 25 minutes at 350 degrees.
+The bacon may only need 14 to 16 minutes at 400 degrees, or as much as 25 to 27 minutes at 350 degrees.

 As long as you check it semi-frequently and take it out as soon as it’s done, it will turn out just fine.